 - Damage to any vehicle or piece of property in the value of $1,000 or more

 Since you may be unsure of the extent of your accident at the scene, you should always file a police report and anyone involved in the accident has to file a report under these circumstances, including drivers, pedestrians, property owners, and cyclists.
 If a law enforcement officer arrives at the scene and indicates that he or she will file a police report, you do not need to file a Motor Vehicle Collision Report on your own.

 Your police report will contain a third-party account of your accident that will provide an unbiased view of what happened.
 The officer will talk to you and the other driver.
 The officer will take note of where the accident took place, the date and time of the accident, and the drivers’ contact information and insurance information.

 In addition, the police officer will take note of any damage to the vehicles involved in the accident, as well as any injuries to you, the other driver, and witnesses at the scene.
 The officer will also ask you to provide a statement recounting the accident.
 At the end of this process, the officer will include an account of what he or she believes happened during the course of the accident.

 How Can Insurance Companies Use a Lack of a Police Report Against You?

 When you need to collect compensation from an insurance company, it is important to remember that the insurance company is not on your side.
 Since they have to pay your compensation, it is in the company’s best interest to provide you with the smallest settlement possible.

 The company will review all pieces of evidence, including the police report, which is the most authoritative account of the accident.
 Not having a police report will only cause you headaches.
 The lesson is, always file a police report, no matter how minor the accident.
-If you’ve been in a car accident, contact the lawyers at Washington Injury Law today.
+If you’ve been in a car accident, contact the Seattle accident lawyers at Washington Injury Law today.